mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 ## Cross-platform extension coding hurdles

-There are eight areas you need to address when tackling a cross-platform extension:
+You need to address the following areas when tackling a cross-platform extension:

 - API namespace
 - API asynchronous event handling